Five key takeaways from a recent GovNet webinar

 One thing I’ve learnt working in the education sector is that you never stop learning.
 Most of my lockdown learning has come from webinars.
 I’ve used them to keep connected, discuss trends and challenges and share insights and advice.
 But I’m starting to get "webinar FOMO".
 Invites pop up to sessions I’d love to be part of, but I don’t always have the time.

 Having said that, I’m glad I took the time to tune in to a recent debate on the challenges our sector faces around compliance.
 Hosted by GovNet’s Alessandro Bilotta, the expert panel included: Stephen Morales (CEO of the Institute of School Business Leadership); Malcolm Trobe CBE (former Deputy General Secretary of the Association of School and College Leaders and a consultant for the Confederation of School Trusts), and our very own Ian Romeo Smith (ESS Product Manager).
-You can access the recorded event here but, if you’re short on time, here’s a summary of my key takeaways from the discussion.
+Here here’s a summary of my key takeaways from the discussion.

 - Understand the ins and outs of compliance for yourself